kafka-ops/julie/docs/config-values.rst

     topology.builder.mds.kafka.connect.cluster.id = "connect-cluster"

-Topology Builder state management
+Topology Builder backend usage and selection
 -----------

+It is necessary for the topology builder to keep some state, for example for situations when the tool needs to decide what ACLs to remove.
+As well this property is important when the tool does not manage all topics in the cluster, so it is important to know it context.

-The topology builder keeps necessary state list to manage differences internally.
-This method is by default using a file, however is possible to use external systems.
+The default implementation is a File, however is possible ot use other systems.
 To configure it you can use:

 Configure the state management system.